SSWConsulting/SSW.Rules.Content/rules/do-you-use-co-creation-patterns/rule.md

 We can avoid this by using co-creation patterns.

-> As a general rule, Pull Requests with less that 20 lines of code,
+> As a general rule, Pull Requests with less than 20 lines of code,
 > and larger changes with a degree of complexity/risk, make good candidates for co-creation

 ### Patterns